hahaha98757/zombies-addon/README.md

 ### Player Visibility
 Hide nearby players from your view.
 Makes out of range players appear semi-transparent from your view.
-Toggle with the V key.
+Toggle with the Z key.
 You can set the range in the config.

 ### Block Alarm